Adamtaranto/TIRmite/README.md

   1. Use nhmmer genome with TIR-pHMM
   2. Import all hits below *--maxeval* threshold
   3. For each significant TIR match identify candidate partners, where:
-    * Is on same sequence
+    * Is on the same sequence
     * Hit is in complementary orientation
     * Distance is <= *--maxdist*
   4. Rank candidate partners by distance downstream of positive-strand hits, and upstream of negative-strand hits.
   5. Pair reciprocal top candidate hits
   6. For unpaired hits, find first unpaired candidate partner and check for reciprocity.
-  7. If first unpaired candidate is non-reciprocal, check for 2nd-order reciprocity (is outbound top-candidate of currect candidate reciprocal.)
+  7. If the first unpaired candidate is non-reciprocal, check for 2nd-order reciprocity (is outbound top-candidate of current candidate reciprocal.)
   8. Iterate steps 6-7 until all TIRs are paired OR number of iterations without new pairing exceeds *--stableReps*

 # Options and usage